mir-am/LightTwinSVM/README.md

 - K-fold cross validation supported.
 - Training/Test split supported.
 - It supports grid search over C and gamma parameters.
+- CSV and LIBSVM data files are supported.
 - Detailed classification result will be saved in a spreadsheet file.

 Twin Support Vector Machine classifier proposed by: <br />